Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The Class Store object describes the physical storage of a layer.
 This enables the client to detect when multiple layers are served from the same store.
 Including multiple layers in a single store allows them to share resources.
 When the resources are shared, layers with different attribute schemas or symbology, but the same content type, can be served efficiently.

+For more details regarding Integrated Mesh, 3D objects, see the [store](../docs/1.6/store.cmn.md).
-For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [store](../docs/1.6/store.cmn.md) <br/>
+For more details regarding point scene layer, see the [store point scene layer](../docs/1.6/store.psl.md).
-For more details regarding point scene layer, see the [store point cloud scene layer](../docs/2.0/store.pcsl.md).
+For more details regarding point cloud scene layer, see the [store point cloud scene layer](../docs/2.0/store.pcsl.md).

 ### <a name="class-geometry-schema">Class Geometry Schema</a>